 A substantial percentage of children born across the U.S. are affected by prenatal exposure to drugs or alcohol, including eating foods or taking medications containing alcohol.
 This week is dedicated to spreading birth defect awareness relating to drugs and alcohol consumption.

 The chances of having a healthier baby are higher when you seek help for your addiction before they are born.
-Zinnia Healing is committed to helping newly pregnant women seek sobriety before childbirth.
+Zinnia Health is committed to helping newly pregnant women seek sobriety before childbirth.
 We understand that withdrawal and detox efforts during pregnancy require special care, and we are here to offer you the care you need.
-Reach out at (855) 430-9439 today.
+Reach out to Zinnia Health 24/7 alcohol addiction hotline at (855) 430-9439 today.

 This article focuses on birth defect awareness.
 Keep reading to learn more about birth defect awareness and the causes and types of birth defects.